prat-man/Brainfuck-Studio/index.md

 It provides tools to create, debug, and execute brainfuck programs.<br>
 Additionally, you can export brainfuck programs to other languages.<br>
 <br>
-The IDE is Java based and requires Java 11+.
-It supports Windows, OSX, and Linux.
+The IDE supports Windows, OSX, and Linux.
 <br><br>

 ### Releases